StefanJelner/risland.js/README.md

 Even everything is in one code block, the concerns have a much cleaner separation here.
 Wonderful!

 > **IMPORTANT!** Every template **MUST** be nested in a single tag.
 If the template starts with several siblings, the template won't work.
-One should at least use a `div` element as a wrapper.
+You should at least use a `div` element as a wrapper.
 This is due to a limitation in the implementation of RIsland.

 ## <a name="event-delegation"></a> Event Delegation